HuangNing2024/CSYE7200/Readme.md

 This part includes five parts:

-1. Data Display: Via machine learning algorithms and Spark, we use histogram and pie chart to show research results.
+1. Data Visualization: Via machine learning algorithms and Spark, we made some sample histogram and pie charts to show data analysis results.

-2. Data Searching: Users can input some restriction to get history information and these will be displayed through map with marker presenting the crime occurrence date, street, weather and type
+2. Data Searching: Users can input some condition to get historical crime records and these information will be displayed through map with marker presenting the crime occurrence date, street, weather and crime type.

-3. Crime Type Search: This function is developed for police man.
-When residence call 911, they will provide some crime description.
-So this can help police man to know the criminal type immediately, which can help them to prepare well.
+3. Crime Type Match: This function is developed for police man.
+When resident call 911, they will provide some crime description.
+So this can help policeman to know the criminal type immediately, which can help them to prepare well.

-4. Csv Displaying: This part is mainly for display our prediction results, and user can download CSV file to get more information.
+4. Csv file Displaying: This part is mainly for displaying our prediction/ classification results, and user can download CSV file to get more information.

-5. Crime Type Mapping: The original datasets in the Kaggle have 39 crime types which make prediction rates very low.
-So we map the old crime type  to new type depending the official guidance attached by the footer of websites.
+5. Crime Type Mapping: The original datasets in the Kaggle have 39 crime types which make prediction badly performed.
+So we map the old crime type  to new type depending the official guidance attached by the footer of the website.